H-chauvet/RISU/CONTRIBUTING.md

   - Remove code -> `[REMOVE] Commit message`
   - Update code -> `[UPDATE] Commit message`

-Please specify shortly (in english) what your commit is doing (this will be useful for the reviews).

-This should look like this:

-    `git commit -m "Add new rules to the CONTRIBUTING.md`

-    `Add Committing Rules"`

 You should always commit frequently and based on the given example.

 If possible, please certify your commits (-S).